LibbyHeeren/libbyheeren.github.io/index.md

 [Data Cleaning Example in Python](https://libbyheeren.github.io/BigData2/)

+[Predicting Customer Receptivity in R](https://libbyheeren.github.io/DAapps1/) - Report not included for privacy, this was a group project

 [Data Exploration using ggplot2 in R](https://libbyheeren.github.io/DataViz1/)

 [Interactive Data Visualization using plotly and highcharter in R](https://libbyheeren.github.io/DataViz2/)